rackerlabs/otter/api-docs/rst/dev-guide/glossary.rst

     is mapped directly to an individual computer or a virtual machine.

 **Convergence**
-    The act of Auto Scale adding or removing enough servers or stacks to satisfy the needed capacity.
+    The act of Auto Scale adding or removing enough units to satisfy the needed capacity.

 **Convergence Delta**
-    The change in the number of servers or stacks that the system makes when a scaling policy is executed.
-For example, if the convergence delta is 2, then the system adds 2 servers.
-If it is -10, the system removes 10 servers.
+    The change in the number of units that the system makes when a scaling policy is executed.
+For example, if the convergence delta is 2, then the system adds 2 units.
+If it is -10, the system removes 10 units.

 **Cooldown**
     There are two types of cooldown: group and policy.
 A group cooldown